The procedure for creating ACS dark reference files and applying dark subtraction

 for elevated dark rate are created continuously as a result of the ongoing displacement damage on orbit.
 The number of new pixels with a dark current higher than the mean dark rate increases every day by few to several hundreds depending on the threshold.
 The reduction of the operating temperature of the WFC CCDs has dramatically reduced the dark current of the hot pixels and therefore many pixels previously classified as hot are now warm or normal pixels.

-devices undergo a monthly annealing process.
+, the ACS devices undergo a monthly annealing process.
 (The CCDs and the thermal electric coolers are turned off and the heaters are turned on to warm the CCDs to ~19°

 C.) Although the annealing mechanism at such low temperatures is not yet understood, after this “thermal cycle” the population of hot pixels is greatly reduced (see Figure 4.10